 Favoured by restaurants and gardeners alike.
 The firm creamy yellow fleshed tubers of Potato 'Maris Peer' retain their colour and have a superb flavour, but won't disintegrate on cooking.
 This outstanding Christmas cropping variety also boasts the most attractive, slightly scented purple flowers.
 Perfect for that 'New Potato' taste out of season.
 Ideal for growing in potato bags.
 Height and spread: 60cm (24").

-Second cropping potatoes do not require 'chitting' and should be planted as soon as they are received in August.
-When planting late potatoes in bags, fill the potato bags by one third with good quality compost mixed with some well rotted manure.
-Space 3 seed potatoes in each bag on top of the compost.
-Fill the bags by another third and place 2 more seed potatoes on top of the compost.
-Finally cover them with more compost until the bags are full.
+Second cropping potatoes do not require 'chitting' and should be planted as soon as they are received.
+When planting late potatoes in bags, fill an 8 litre potato bag to just below the top of the bag with good quality compost mixed with some well rotted manure.
+Carefully plunge a single potato tuber into the compost with the shoots pointing upwards at a depth of 12cm (5") from the soil surface.
 Place the bags in a sunny position and water regularly to keep the compost moist.

 When growing second cropping potatoes in the ground avoid planting in soil where potatoes have grown for two years in succession as this will increase the risk of disease.
 Prepare the planting area in a sheltered position in full sun on moist well drained soil.
 Dig in plenty of well rotted manure.
 Plant potatoes in rows at spacing of 45cm (18").
 Rows should be set out 75cm (2', 6") apart.
 Place the seed potatoes into 10cm (4") deep trenches and backfill the soil to refill the trenches.
 If risk of frost threatens, protect emerging shoots by drawing some soil over the top of them.